sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-contract-on-testnet.md

 In previous tutorials, we've seen how to test and run contract locally.
 In this tutorial, we will show how to deploy and call contract on the testnet.

-We continue to develop on our *scrypt-ts-hello-world* project.
+We continue to develop on our *hello-world* project.

 ## Setup